 When demand for colocation services increases, as a result, more jobs will become available in the IT field, supporting the state economy and cementing Maryland’s reputation as a data center hotspot.

-Does your Maryland data center capitalize on any of the available incentives offered by both state and local governments?
+Does your Maryland data center capitalize on any of the available incentives both state and local governments offer?
 Let us know your thoughts in the Comments box below.